ISDO-TUM/RAG_pipeline/Data Crawler/README.md

-# Fraunhofer Web Data Crawler
+# Web Data Crawler

-This is a stand-alone Scrapy-based web crawler project for the Fraunhofer Gesellschaft's main site and all of its institutes.
+This is a stand-alone Scrapy-based web crawler project for the TUM's main site and all of its institutes.

 ## Requirements